manasvi-3009/bank-data-ai/README.md

 The application combines **LLM-powered SQL generation, dynamic database schema discovery, SQL safety validation, MySQL execution, result analysis, and automatic visualization** into a single Streamlit application.

-Instead of requiring a user to know SQL syntax, the system translates questions such as:
+Instead of requiring a user to know SQL syntax, the system translates questions such

 > "Which branch has the highest number of customers?"